-DBS for dystonia specifically targets the globus pallidus interna (involved in the regulation of voluntary movement), while DBS for essential tremor targets the thalamus.
-Different areas of the brain may be targeted for individuals with epilepsy who don’t respond well to other therapies.
+DBS for dystonia specifically targets the globus pallidus interna (involved in the regulation of voluntary movement), whereas DBS for essential tremor targets the thalamus.
+Different areas of the brain may be targeted for individuals with epilepsy who do not respond well to other therapies.

 Most people with PD still need to take medicine after undergoing DBS, but many people experience considerable reduction of their motor symptoms and may be able to reduce their medications.
 The degree of reduction varies by individual but can lead to a significant improvement in side effects such as dyskinesia (involuntary movements caused by long-term use of levodopa).
 In some cases, the stimulation itself can suppress dyskinesia without a reduction in medication.
 DBS does not improve cognitive symptoms in PD and may worsen them.
 Therefore, it is not generally used if there are signs of dementia.
 DBS does not slow the progression of the neurodegeneration.

-Dystonia.
-For individuals with dystonia, DBS may reduce the disorder's characteristic involuntary muscle contractions that cause such symptoms as abnormal posture, repetitive movements, or twisting.
+Dystonia—For individuals with dystonia, DBS may reduce the disorder's characteristic involuntary muscle contractions that cause such symptoms as abnormal posture, repetitive movements, or twisting.
 DBS has been shown to reduce both the severity of symptoms caused by dystonia and the level of disability they may cause.

 People with dystonia may respond better to DBS than medication; therefore, DBS may be an appropriate option for people who have found little or no improvement of symptoms after botulinum toxin injections (often the most effective treatment for some dystonia).
-DBS may be quicker to reduce symptoms of dystonia that migrates from place to place in the body than dystonia that remains fixed in a single body site, although both groups are likely to see improvement.
+DBS may be quicker to reduce symptoms of dystonia that migrate from place to place in the body than dystonia that remains fixed in a single body site, although both groups are likely to see improvement.

-Essential Tremor.
-DBS targeting the thalamus can improve the involuntary movement of the arms, hands, and head that is associated with essential tremor.
+Essential Tremor—DBS targeting the thalamus can improve the involuntary movement of the arms, hands, and head that is associated with essential tremor.

+Epilepsy—Brain stimulation for focal epilepsy (seizures that originate in just one part of the brain) may reduce the number of seizures over time.
+It is not a single therapy but is used along with anti-epileptic drugs.
 DBS has been approved as add-on therapy for adults with focal epilepsy.
 Another form of treatment, called neurostimulation, uses an implanted monitor in the skull and tiny wires to give small pulses of stimulation to the brain when electrical activity in the brain looks like a seizure.

+Advantages of DBS.
 DBS involves minimal permanent surgical changes to the brain.
 If DBS causes unwanted side effects or more promising treatments develop in the future, the IPG can be removed and the DBS procedure can be halted.
 Also, stimulation from the IPG is easily adjustable—without further surgery—if the person's condition changes.
 Some people describe the pulse generator adjustments as "programming."

+Risks associated with DBS.
 Although minimally invasive, DBS is a surgical procedure and therefore carries some associated risk.
 There is a low chance that placement of the stimulator may cause bleeding or infection in the brain.
 Complications of DBS, such as bleeding and swelling of brain tissue, may result from mechanical stress from the device but are generally reversible.
 Other complications may include headache, seizures, and temporary pain following surgery.
 Also, the hardware may erode or break down with use, requiring surgery to replace parts of the device.

 Side effects of the stimulation may include numbness or tingling sensations, behavioral changes, as well as balance or speech problems.

 The mission of the National Institute of Neurological Disorders and Stroke (NINDS) is to seek fundamental knowledge of the brain and nervous system and to use that knowledge to reduce the burden of neurological disease.

 In one NINDS clinical study, researchers are monitoring the progress of participants over a two-year period who receive DBS for either Parkinson's disease, dystonia, or essential tremor.
 Participants will return periodically and will be examined and answer questions, their DBS placement will be evaluated with MRI, and their neurostimulator will be programmed.
 The monitoring will include tests of movements, thinking, and memory.

-Other NINDS researchers are collecting data on the physiology and effectiveness of DBS therapy and motor and cognitive function in people with either Parkinson's disease, dystonia, or essential tremor who don’t respond to other treatment.
+Other NINDS researchers are collecting data on the physiology and effectiveness of DBS therapy and motor and cognitive function in people with either Parkinson's disease, dystonia, or essential tremor who do not respond to other treatment.
 Data will include the change in motor symptoms measured before and three months after treatment.
 Intra-operative electrode recordings will investigate the neurophysiological mechanisms of DBS and explore the neural circuits essential for motor and cognitive processing in the basal ganglia.

-Information also is available from the following organizations:
+Information may be available from the following organizations and resources: